MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 # Description
-The `BrowserProcessExited` event allows developers to subscribe event handlers to be run when the `WebView2 Runtime`'s browser process associated to a `CoreWebView2Environment` terminates.
-Key scenarios are cleanup of the use data folder used by the `WebView2 Runtime`, which is locked while the runtime's browser process is active, and moving to a new `WebView2 Runtime` version after a `NewBrowserVersionAvailable` event.
+The `BrowserProcessExited` event allows developers to subscribe event handlers to be run when the WebView2 Runtime's browser process associated to a `CoreWebView2Environment` terminates.
+Key scenarios are cleanup of the use data folder used by the WebView2 Runtime, which is locked while the runtime's browser process is active, and moving to a new WebView2 Runtime version after a `NewBrowserVersionAvailable` event.

 This event is raised for both expected and unexpected browser process